 Now she must return to the family she left behind.
 As she attempts to mend fences while her father clings to life, Robin begins to wonder if there is more to the tragedy than a botched burglary attempt.
 It seems that everyone—Robin’s mercurial sister, her less-than-communicative nephew, her absent brother, and even Tara, her father’s wife—has something to hide.
 And someone may have put them all in grave danger.

 New York Times bestselling author Joy Fielding has written a gripping edge-of-your-seat thriller of family intrigue and dark secrets.
 The Bad Daughter explores the deadly differences between the lies we want to believe and the truths we wish not to know.

-Advance praise for The Bad Daughter
+Praise for The Bad Daughter

 “So expert is [Joy] Fielding at seeding clues that readers will never see the final plot twist coming.
 The acutely portrayed family dynamics lend pathos and a certain schadenfreudian frisson to the proceedings.
 An author who knows her way around suburban angst.”—Kirkus Reviews

 “Fielding, a sure hand at psychological suspense, amps up tension nicely here as the narrative reaches a high-energy conclusion.”—Booklist